veenida/Fake-News-Detection-/Project-Management-Plan/E-Project-Closing.md

 **2.0 SUMMARY OF PROJECT RESULTS**

+We tested the correctness of the system when it was done.
+The system is 100% complete.

 **3.0 ORIGINAL AND ACTUAL SCHEDULE**

 Because the project participant follows the Gantt chart timetable, the actual progress follows the original plan.